Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Abstract

 \section{Abstract}

 Light plays an important role in human well-being.
 However, most computer vision tasks treat pixels without considering their relationship to physical luminance.
-To address this shortcoming, we present the first large-scale photometrically calibrated dataset of high dynamic range \ang{360} panoramas.
+To address this shortcoming, we introduce the Laval Photometric Indoor HDR Dataset, the first large-scale photometrically calibrated dataset of high dynamic range \ang{360} panoramas.
 Our key contribution is the calibration of an existing, uncalibrated HDR Dataset.
 We do so by accurately capturing RAW bracketed exposures simultaneously with a professional photometric measurement device (chroma meter) for multiple scenes across a variety of lighting conditions.
 Using the resulting measurements, we establish the calibration coefficients to be applied to the HDR images.
-The resulting dataset is a rich representation of indoor scenes which displays a wide range of illuminance and color temperature, and varied types of light sources.
-We exploit the dataset to introduce three novel tasks: where per-pixel luminance, per-pixel temperature and planar illuminance can be predicted from a single input image.
-Finally, we also capture another smaller calibrated dataset with a commercial \ang{360} camera, to experiment on generalization across cameras.
+The resulting dataset is a rich representation of indoor scenes which displays a wide range of illuminance and color, and varied types of light sources.
+We exploit the dataset to introduce three novel tasks, where: per-pixel luminance, per-pixel color and planar illuminance can be predicted from a single input image.
+Finally, we also capture another smaller photometric dataset with a commercial \ang{360} camera, to experiment on generalization across cameras.
 We are optimistic that the release of our datasets and associated code will spark interest in physically accurate light estimation within the community.
+Dataset and code are available at \url{https://lvsn.github.io/beyondthepixel/}.